 Currently, in addition to SoR, she works as a barista at Starbucks with her awesome River Square fam, and as an associate producer for the Chicago Harmony Sweepstakes Festival.

 Madison Colasanti Guitar, Bass Guitar, Keyboard and Singing Teacher, Little Wing Instructor

 Madison was exposed to music at a very young age.
 Her dad has played guitar and been the lead vocalist in oldies cover bands since before she was born.
 Through his influence, she joined choir and band in middle school and continued through college.

 Madison graduated as a vocal major with a Bachelor's in Music Education from VanderCook College of Music, where she originally started out with bass clarinet as her primary instrument.
-She continues to share her passion by playing guitar, keyboard, and singing in a 50s/60s band with her dad, and performing in local community musical theatre productions.
+She continues to share her passion by playing guitar, bass, keyboard, and singing in a 50s/60s band with her dad, and performing in local community musical theatre productions.

 Tracy Leggett Studio Coordinator

 One of our more recent additions to The School of Rock Plainfield is Tracy Leggett.
 She attributes her love and vast appreciation for music in part to her family.
 Her great-grandfather played the trombone for such notable artist of the big band era as Tommy Dorsey and Doris Day and her father was a principal coronet soloist while marching with The Cavaliers Drum and Bugle Corp in the late 1970’s.